jlehegaret/cs171-project/process_doc/design_details.md

 ## Design Meeting, 4/4/15

-At this meeting, the three of us delved into Zona's graphics to understand our implmentation goals.
+At this meeting, the three of us delved into Zona's graphics to understand our implementation goals.

 ### Sunburst